arielya2001/OOP-PROJ2-2024/README.md

 **RECENTLY ADDED**:
-FIXED STRUCT, OutputComperator, Balance calculation, Notify and etc.
+FIXED STRUCT, OutputComperator, Balance calculation, Notify(now Client class is an Observer and Gym class is the Subject)  and etc.

 gym.customers.Person